bibimoni/Online-judge/src/Services/contest/implementation.md

 ## Important notes
 ### What is submission ingestion?
-1. The client submit in the contest via `/submit` endpoint of the `contest` service. create `ContestSubmission` object.
+1. The client submit in the contest via `/submit` endpoint of the `contest` service.
 Then the `contest` service forwards the submission to the `submission-judge` service.
+Receives the `submission_id`.
+Create `ContestSubmission` object.
 It will stores mapping in its DB.

 2. Then when the judging is done, the `submission-judge` service calls the `ingest_submission` usecase in the `contest` service.

-3. Contest service then lookup `ContestSubmission` by submisison_id, if exists update `ContestSubmission`/scoreboard, otherwsie ignore (not a contest submission).
+3. Contest service then lookup `ContestSubmission` by `submisison_id`, if exists update `ContestSubmission`/scoreboard, otherwsie ignore (not a contest submission).
+3.1 It also check if the submission belongs to a rejudge job, and update accordingly.

 ### What is scoreboard recalculation?
 When a new submission is ingested, or a submission is skipped/unskipped, or a rejudge is done, the scoreboard needs to be recalculated.